stigok/blog.stigok.com/collections/_posts/2020-04-16-building-a-custom-perl-package-for-nixos.md

     ./irssi-override.nix
   ];

-  environment.systemPackages = with pkgs; [ irssi ];
+  environment.systemPackages = [ pkgs.irssi ];
 }
 ```

-So I rebuild my system and make sure the config has no errors.
+I rebuild my system with that configuration and make sure that no parse or
+build errors occurs.

 ```
 $ sudo nixos-rebuild test
 ```

-Now, if I'm running `perl -V` from my local shell, I will still get the same `@INC`
+Now, if I'm running `perl -V` **from my local shell**, I will still get the same `@INC`
-paths as before, but `irssi` will have additional paths included in its
+paths as before, but **`irssi` will have additional paths included in its
-environment.
+environment**.
 We can verify this from within irssi:

 ```
 /exec perl -V